 Welcome to the WESTEM-project.

-WESTEM, is an Erasmus+ project to increase the awareness of the gender gap in the areas of Science and Technology.
+WESTEM, is an Erasmus+ project running between 2022 - 2024, it will enable opportunities for girls and women to gain the skills and confidence to succeed in STEM.
+It also aims to increase the awareness of the gender gap in the areas of STEM (Science, Technology, Engineering and Maths).
 It is mainly focused on creating a platform for empowering young women to take the steps into the STEM-field.
+The project is funded by the European Union.

 Disproportions of representation of women in STEM, as other inequalities, affect overall economic growth in many countries, in addition to difficult social issues it entails, as the Global Sustainable Development Report (2019) acknowledges, based on robust empirical evidence.